 Continuous Connectivity

 The M2M System shall support continuous connectivity, for M2M applications requesting the same M2M service on a regular and continuous basis.
-This continuous connectivity may be de-activated upon request of the Application or by an internal mechanism in the M2M system
+This continuous connectivity may be de-activated upon request of the Application or by an internal mechanism in the M2M system.

 Analytics Use Case for M2M